arenaxr/arena-py/docs/intermediate.md

 arena.run_tasks()
 ```

-Now, go into the scene to see your cube move with text!
+Now, go into the scene to see your box move with text!

 # Appendix
 ```python